AERIAL FUTURES, LEADING EDGE SYMPOSIUM

 In response to the surging appetite for global travel and the evolution of its complementary programs, aviation infrastructure is undergoing large-scale growth and refurbishment.
 Extensive renovations, expansions and the construction of brand new terminals demand an enormous amount of resources, but also offer extraordinary opportunities for value creation and innovation.

 The Aerial Futures, Leading Edge Symposium invites thinkers, practitioners, and industry leaders to Los Angeles to share their work with a select group of international peers and a local audience.
-Participants will take part in a two-day symposium with lectures and curated panels discussions, professional workshops, and intimate networking events.
+Hosted at the Architecture and Design Museum>Los Angeles, participants will take part in a two-day symposium with lectures and curated panels discussions, professional workshops, and intimate networking events.
 The program will be supported by guided site visits at the Los Angeles International Airport, to explore first hand the impact of aviation and travel trends on the airport of the future.